List of ecclesiastical abbreviations

+Ballot paper used for conclaves, with many Latin abbreviations.

 In the Roman Catholic Church, the ecclesiastical words most commonly abbreviated at all times are proper names, titles (official or customary), of persons or corporations, and words of frequent occurrence.

 History

 Between the seventh and ninth centuries, the ancient Roman system of abbreviations used in the Catholic Church gave way to a more difficult one that gradually grew up in the monastic houses and in the chanceries of the new Teutonic kingdoms.

 Merovingian, Lombard, and Anglo-Saxon scripts each offer their own abbreviations, as well as the unique scotica manus or libri scottice scripti ('Irish hand', or books written in the medieval Irish hand).
 Eventually, the main productive centres of technical manuscripts, such as the Papal Chancery, the theological schools of Paris and Oxford, and the civil-law school of Bologna, set the standards of abbreviations for all Europe.

 Manuscripts

 Medieval manuscripts make frequent use of abbreviations, owing in part to the abandonment of uncial and quasi-uncial script, and the almost universal use of cursive writing.

 Medieval authors inherited a few abbreviations from Christian antiquity; others were invented or adapted, in order to save time and parchment.

 Abbreviations are found especially in manuscripts of scholastic theology and canon law, annals and chronicles, the Roman law, and in administrative documents, civil and privileges, bulls, rescripts.
 The number of abbreviations multiplied with time, and were especially numerous during the beginning of the use of the printing press in Europe.
 Many early printed books display liberal use of abbreviations carried over from handwritten manuscripts, together with other characteristics of the manuscript page.